Amber Sutliff, licensed mental health counselor in the state of florida

 Individual Therapy

-I work with teens and adults (ages 12+) coping with eating disorders/body image distress, trauma/PTSD, depression and anxiety, codependency, self-harm behaviors and relationship conflict.
+I work with teens and adults (ages 12+) coping with eating disorders/body image distress, trauma/PTSD, depression and anxiety, codependency, self-harm behaviors and relationship/family conflict.
 I try my best to tailor sessions specifically to the client’s individual needs; however the work I do tends to involve more experiential practices, such as psychodrama, expressive arts, somatic work, and inner child/parts work.
 Sessions tend to begin with psychodynamic work, which involves us exploring your past together to work towards recognizing the patterns that you had to form to survive; so we can work towards forming new, more beneficial patterns.
 This may also include discussing coping skills and grounding techniques to build tools together for navigating that deeper work.

 Group Therapy